TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 In the {}, the attributes of the individual figures (shape, colour, angle, size) are explained.

 ### Experiment 2: Socratic Model
-In this experiment, we used three different architectures, each incorporating a unique visual module.
+In this experiment, we used three different architechtures, each incorporating a unique visual module.
 The initial two architectures employed VLMs, namely CLIP and BLIP, while the third one relied on traditional OpenCV methods.
 For a visual depiction of the pipeline, please consult Figure 3.

 ![image](https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/25672fcd-722e-4566-aaec-df6f186b705b)